unraid/docs/docs/unraid-os/manual/vm-management.md

 ## Prerequisites

-To create virtual machines on unRAID, you will need HVM hardware support (Intel VT-x or AMD-V).
+To create virtual machines on Unraid, you will need HVM hardware support (Intel VT-x or AMD-V).
 To assign host-based PCI devices to those VMs, your hardware must also support IOMMU (Intel VT-d or AMD-Vi).
 Lastly, all virtualization features must be enabled in your motherboard BIOS